Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Step 2: Sector Analysis

 Once the business passes the basic financial parameters, it is an ok to invest in it.
-However, we invest for the future and what is more important is the business opportunity that may be ahead for the company to keep growing.
+However, we invest in the future, and what is more important is the business opportunity that may be ahead for the company to keep growing.

-Like for example, Reliance Industries in the past has always been an excellent company to invest in.
-However, oil as a sector had a minimal opportunity for growth.
-Whereas Asian Paints was a wonderful company to invest in, the industry was growing.
+Like for example, Reliance Industries, in the past, has always been an excellent company to invest in.
+However, oil as a sector had minimal opportunity for growth.
+Whereas Asian Paints was an excellent company to invest in, the industry was growing.

 So sector analysis is a crucial aspect to invest in.
 Rather than calling it sector analysis, I like to call it business opportunity analysis.

 Considering the example of Fine Organics, the company has been working for 50 years.
-It has developed an expertise in the taste of each of the chemicals that they supply for food companies.
+As a result, it has developed expertise in the taste of each chemical they supply to food companies.

 They also are a supplier of additives to